OpenTermsArchive/docs/content/guidelines/choosing-selectors.en.md

 ## Guidelines

-While there is no single right way to choose stable selectors, as it remains intrinsically subjective and dependent on the document itself, following the guidelines below is likely to yield stable selectors.
+While there is no single right way to choose durable selectors, as it remains intrinsically subjective and dependent on the document itself, following the guidelines below is likely to yield durable selectors.

 ### Simple